DeryckQS/wellchecker/README.md

 # wellchecker
-used to gather information efficiently, cropped and then scanned through orc.
+used to gather information efficiently, cropped and then scanned through ocr.